TriCo Students and Faculty Organize Against Philly Chinatown Arena Amid Mayor Parker’s Approval

 “Chinatown has an everyday quality due to the density of storefronts, community services and residential units that are home to recent and not so recent immigrants,” he said.
 “The stadium threatens that everyday-ness by transforming the surrounding area into a zone that services people coming and going to games.
 Game day visitors will have their own needs and priorities which will reorient the spatial economics of the neighborhood.”

 Another concern of the activists is the effects of the arena on housing and real estate in Chinatown.
-Chau feels that this is a part of this conversation where her perspective as a student is relevant.
+Chau feels that this is a part of the conversation where her perspective as a student is relevant.
 Key players of 76DevCo, the development company set to build the arena, also lead or own university student housing companies, which Chau thinks demonstrates their character as developers.

-“As college students, we all have a very personal connection [to this] because of how the developers of 76DevCo have made their money,” Chau said, citing practices of skyrocketing rents that exploit students while also changing working class neighborhoods near universities.
+“As college students, we all have a very personal connection [to this] because of how the developers of 76DevCo have made their money,” Chau said, citing practices of skyrocketing rents that exploit students while also changing working-class neighborhoods near universities.

 “The arena is just the latest project in a long history of a neighborhood facing displacement,” Truong said.

-Despite these concerns, the developers seem pleased with the findings, referencing the reports’ statement that the arena would generate around $1.9 billion in direct spending, 710 jobs and $390 million in tax revenue over 30 years of operation.
+Despite these concerns, the developers seem pleased with the findings, referencing the reports’ statement that the arena would generate around $1.9 billion in direct spending, 710 jobs, and $390 million in tax revenue over 30 years of operation.
 Additionally, the studies did report that the 76ers’ goal of 40% of attendees arriving via public transport is attainable.
-But the activists say even these findings are more complicated than they seem.

-For one, the $390 million in tax revenue is far less than the original estimate by the 76ers of $1.5 billion.
+The activists say even these findings are more complicated than they seem.
+For one, the $390 million in tax revenue is far less than the 76ers’ original estimate of $1.5 billion.
 Chau is skeptical of the tax agreement that the arena rests upon.
 “These are billionaires who are claiming that this is going to be privately funded, but I don’t actually think it’s going to be privately funded,” she said, citing the plan to have the 76ers give the land under the arena to the city and then lease it back.
 This would allow it to avoid paying real estate taxes and instead give “payments in lieu of taxes,” or PILOTS, and is the arrangement currently used by the major league sports arenas in South Philadelphia.

-But, just a week and a half after the march, Philadelphia’s Mayor Parker announced on X that she had made the final decision to support a legislative package to approve the arena.
+However, just a week and a half after the march, Philadelphia’s Mayor Parker announced on X that she had made the final decision to support a legislative package to approve the arena.
 “This is an historic agreement.
 It is the best financial deal ever entered into by a Philadelphia mayor for a local sports arena.
 And I wholeheartedly believe it is the right deal for the people of Philadelphia,” she said.
 She continued, “To the People of Chinatown, please know that I hear you.
 We have the best Chinatown in the United States, and I am committed to working together to support it.”
 This article was written before the Parker Administration had planned to reveal the details of its agreement with developers on Sep.
 25.

 Shin, Chau, Truong, and Devabhaktuni all discussed the connections they felt existed between their roles at Swarthmore and Bryn Mawr and the fight against the arena.

 Shin was first introduced to the movement thanks to a talk Truong held with the movement leaders.
-From there, he took the Asian American History course and then attended a movement meeting during his summer in Philadelphia.
+From there, he took her Asian American History course and then attended a movement meeting during his summer in Philadelphia.

 “A couple Swat students attended with me, and we helped design some of the banners that were going to be used for the September rally,” Shin said.
 “All of us Swat students agreed to spread the word about the September rally as soon as the school year started.
 I printed a few fliers and shared the rally information in notable activist group chats on campus, but otherwise I’ve just been on the sidelines cheering on this incredible cause that the people of Chinatown have been fighting for.”